 - Introducing churn risk scoring that will show your customers who will most probably leave, so you can target those with some retention campaigns

 - Setting up a discounting strategy for customers who are likely to churn.

 If you want to learn more about customer churn rate prediction, then here’s a great article written by Datascience.

-Here are a few tactics that will help you in churn prevention or churn reduction.
+Here are a few useful tactics that will help you with customer churn prevention or customer churn reduction.

-These are some of the questions you need answers to, to create your ideal buyer persona, and prevent churn:
+These are some survey questions you need answers to, to create your ideal buyer persona, and prevent customer churn: